NobleNomadic/Kiwi/README.md

 ## Contents of Kiwi

+### Bin Folder
+This is the folder where all tools are stored along with their source code.
+You can add your own tool in a new folder inside bin.

 ### Kiwi Striker

 Kiwi Striker is a multitool that contains tools for penetration testing within a single place.